josuigoa/CameraMic/README.md

 ---
 In the iOS version, the camera view pushes and takes the photo.
 Otherwise it seems it records audio correctly, but I can´t play it back, so I can't know if it is ok.

+TODO
+---
+ * Move the images from the camera roll instead of copying

 License
 ---
 This software is released under the MIT License